thetic/klipper-sgp40/README.md

 > this is when the VOC Index will begin to increase.

 1. Cool down the printer
-2. Make sure any air filter fans are turned off.
+2. Turn off any air filter fans.
 3. Open the printer enclosure
 4. (_Optional_) Remove any filter material (e.g. carbon).
    This helps ensure all sensors are exposed to the same air and reach similar calibrations.